Perfectoid towers generated from prisms: Acknowledgements

 \section{Acknowledgements}

 \addtocontents{toc}{ } The author would like to thank Shinnosuke Ishiro, Kei Nakazato and Kazuma Shimomoto for their valuable discussions about perfectoid towers, Shou Yoshikawa for his pointing out the usage of \(\phi\)-monomials, and Sora Miyashita for the many things he taught me about affine semigroup rings.
-An anonymous referee gave helpful comments and suggestions, for example adding more examples and examining the generic degrees of the transition maps.
+Anonymous referees gave helpful comments and suggestions, for example adding more examples, examining the generic degrees of the transition maps, and pointing out some mistakes.
 This work was supported by JSPS KAKENHI Grant Number 24KJ1085.